Zambia: Risk Assessment

 Business Climate Rating

-- Mineral wealth (copper: leading producer in Africa, cobalt, uranium, gold, diamonds, manganese)
+- Mineral wealth (copper, cobalt, uranium, gold, diamonds, manganese)

 - Agricultural wealth (maize, tobacco)

 - Dependence on copper, which is further accentuated by dependence on China, the main importer of ore

 - Landlocked and dependent on the transport routes of neighboring countries

 - Electricity generation is insufficient and based almost exclusively on hydropower; unreliable transport networks

 - High levels of inequality; healthcare, educational and administrative deficiencies

 - Sovereign default in 2020 and unsustainable external debt